HOME

 In what cases would you argue that the mere learning by heart of a dialogue is a justifiable end in itself and how do you arrange the active use of what has been learnt when using dialogues in other situations?

 Rote learning has never been thought of as a justifiable end in itself.
 Every teacher who uses it has some other expedient.
-The student who is never required to memorize will be severely handicapped when it comes to combining new information with old.
+The student who is never required to memorise will be severely handicapped when it comes to combining new information with old.

 ESSAY TITLE: Write two short dialogues - one for an elementary class and one for an advanced class.
 For each dialogue produce a lesson plan stating: